JamesGJ5-Learning-To-Code/shopping-cart/plans.md

         -- An availableItemNames array (containing strings with item names)

 - ShoppingCartSite component:
-    -- Renders a RouteSwitcher component, passing to it the following props:
+    -- DONE Renders a RouteSwitcher component, passing to it the following props:
         -- props.availableItemNames

 - RouteSwitcher component: